romanchaa997/Audityzer/docs/bounty-integration.md

 # Bug Bounty Platform Integration

-This document covers the bug bounty platform integration features of Web3FuzzForge, which allow you to generate standardized vulnerability reports and submissions for popular bug bounty platforms.
+This document covers the bug bounty platform integration features of Audityzer, which allow you to generate standardized vulnerability reports and submissions for popular bug bounty platforms.

 ## Overview

-Web3FuzzForge includes specialized modules for generating properly formatted vulnerability reports and submissions for several popular bug bounty platforms:
+Audityzer includes specialized modules for generating properly formatted vulnerability reports and submissions for several popular bug bounty platforms:

 - **Immunefi**: Generate standardized vulnerability submissions for the Immunefi platform
 - **Code4rena**: Create contest submissions in the format required by Code4rena
 - **Sherlock**: Format security reports according to Sherlock's requirements
 - **Bridge Bounty**: Specialized adapter for cross-chain bridge vulnerabilities

-These integrations help automate the process of reporting vulnerabilities discovered through Web3FuzzForge's testing tools, ensuring they meet each platform's specific requirements.
+These integrations help automate the process of reporting vulnerabilities discovered through Audityzer's testing tools, ensuring they meet each platform's specific requirements.

 ## Quick Start